TransUnion LLC v. Ramirez

 TransUnion LLC v.
-Ramirez, 594 U.S. 413 (2021), was a United States Court case dealing with standing under Article III of the Constitution related to class-action suits against private defendants.
-In a 5–4 decision, the Court ruled that only those that can show concrete harm have standing to seek damages against private defendants.
+Ramirez, 594 U.S. 413 (2021), was a United States Court case dealing with standing in federal cases under Article III of the Constitution related to class-action suits against private defendants.
+In a 5–4 decision, the Court ruled that only those that can show concrete harm have standing to seek damages against private defendants in federal court.

 Background

 Sergio Ramirez had been in the process of purchasing a new car in 2011 and, as typically done, had his credit rating reviewed by the dealership.
 Using the credit rating agency TransUnion, his name was checked not only against financial databases but alongside a list maintained by the federal Treasury Department's Office of Foreign Assets Control (OFAC) of known terrorists and other known criminals that would be illegal to conduct business with.
 As his name matched one of those on the OFAC's list - but otherwise had no relation to the known criminal - the dealership told him this in front of family members and refused to sell him the car.
 Ramirez asked TransUnion for copies of his credit report, which still indicated that Ramirez was considered a potential criminal.
 Eventually, TransUnion distinguished Ramirez's credit record as unconnected to the OFAC list.